roy-jingyang/OrdinoR-doc/source/install.rst

 * Flask, a lightweight WSGI web application framework.
 * pygraphviz, a Python interface to Graphviz.

-To run Arya, use the following command to append these optional packages:
+To resolve the depedencies for Arya, use the following command to append these optional packages:

 ``pip install orgminer[arya]``